CodeValue/AzureBootcamp-ServiceFabric/README.md

-# AzureBootcamp-ServiceFabric
-Azure Service Fabric Bootcamp.
-Global Azure Bootcamp is the largest community event about Azure and takes place in cities around the world.
-More info: https://global.azurebootcamp.net/
+# Community Content - Azure Service Fabric

+This folder contains content introducing Azure Service Fabric.
+The content is divided into two sessions:

+- Session 1 - Slides
+- Session 2 - Developing Microservices with Azure Service Fabric (HOL)

+The HOL may be presented as a hands-on lab or as a demo accompanying the slide deck.